-This discussion is a summary only and does not describe all of the tax consequences that may be relevant to you in light of your particular circumstances, including but not limited to the alternative minimum tax, the Medicare tax on certain investment income and the different consequences that may apply if you are subject to special rules that apply to certain types of investors (such as the effects of Section 451 of the Code), including but not limited to:
+This discussion is a summary only and does not describe all of the tax consequences that may be relevant to you in light of your particular circumstances, including but not limited to the alternative minimum tax, the corporate alternative minimum tax, the Medicare tax on certain net investment income and the different consequences that may apply if you are subject to special rules that apply to certain types of investors, including but not limited to:

-- financial institutions or financial services entities; - broker-dealers; - governments or agencies or instrumentalities thereof; - regulated investment companies; - real estate investment trusts; - expatriates or former long-term residents of the U.S.; - persons that actually or constructively own five percent or more of our voting shares; - insurance companies; - dealers or traders subject to a mark-to-market method of accounting with respect to the securities; - persons holding the securities as part of a "straddle," hedge, integrated transaction or similar transaction; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - · partnerships or other pass-through entities for U.S. federal income tax purposes and any beneficial owners of such entities; and - tax-exempt entities.
+- banks, financial institutions or financial services entities; - broker-dealers: - governments or agencies or instrumentalities thereof; - regulated investment companies; - real estate investment trusts; - expatriates or former long-term residents of the United States; - persons that actually or constructively own five percent or more (by vote or value) of our shares; - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - persons that elect to apply Section 1400Z-2 of the Code to gains recognized with respect to our Shares; - insurance companies; - dealers or traders subject to a mark-to-market method of accounting with respect to our securities; - persons holding our securities as part of a "straddle," "constructive sale", "hedge", "wash sale", "conversion" or other integrated or similar transaction; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - partnerships (or entities or arrangements classified as partnerships, other pass-through entities or disregarded entities for U.S. federal income tax purposes) and any beneficial owners of such partnerships; - qualified foreign pension funds as defined in Section 897(l)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds; - corporations that accumulate earnings to avoid U.S. federal income tax; - tax-exempt entities; - · controlled foreign corporations; and - passive foreign investment companies.